 Ingredients You’ll Need

-We kept the ingredient list for the potatoes themselves incredibly short and sweet.
-The big, bold flavor is in the harissa sauce!
+Simplicity is the secret to these Middle Eastern potatoes.
+The ingredient list for the potatoes is short and sweet, letting the big, bold flavor take center stage in the harissa sauce!

 For the Potatoes

 - Potatoes – Use golden potatoes for a rich, buttery flavor.
 If needed, Russet potatoes can be substituted.

 - Salt and Black Pepper – Adjust to taste.

 - Olive Oil – Used to coat the potatoes and create a crisp exterior.
 Avocado oil can be substituted.

 - Olive Oil – Used to form the base of the sauce.

 - Butter – This combines with the oil to form a rich taste.
 We recommend using unsalted, but salted will also work.
 Just be sure to adjust the amount of extra salt included!